 But the area also has lots to offer family travelers beyond a day of sunbathing and sand castle building.
 Families should escape from the big beach cities and head for the respite of a different kind of Florida panhandle travel experience in some of the less trafficked areas of the coast.

-Gulf County, Florida – just east of the hustle and bustle of the Panama City area – offers a real such alternative Florida panhandle escape.
+Gulf County Florida – along the eastern end of the Panhandle – offers a real such alternative Florida panhandle escape.
 The county has made a concerted effort not to overbuild, preserving its natural beauty and a quieter pace of life for locals and visitors alike.
 Best of all – there’s lots to do in Gulf County, especially for families like mine who love the outdoors, nature, and a few adventures with kids along the way.